github/codeql-coding-standards/docs/development_handbook.md

 #### Step 0: Prepare the Python environment

+The tooling standardizes on Python 3.9 and requires the use of version 3.9 to run all tooling.
 The `scripts` directory contains the pip package specification file `requirements.txt` that contains the dependencies our generation scripts rely upon.

 The dependencies can be installed as follows: